Huh? Terrestrial=earth vs. aquatic, having to do with ducks...

 Africa and Brazil hold the next biome: Savanna or tropical seasonal forest.
 Think of Madagascar (the film): not many large trees, room for animals to roam, lots of grass, happy lions, maybe a bossy penguin or two...

-Finally, the subtropical desert biome, like what you'd see in the sahara desert (another film), or most of Australia, the Atacama in Chile, the Mojave desert in California, and some of Mexico.
+Finally, the subtropical desert biome, like what you'd see in the Sahara desert (another film), or most of Australia, the Atacama in Chile, the Mojave desert in California, and some of Mexico.
 Note the Gobi desert is not on this list-too cold.
+Again, note these areas are where dry air subsides (falls) from the Hadley and Ferrell cells.